 - Acceptable use

 - Phishing awareness

+- Social engineering

 - Passwords and access control

 - Data handling privacy requirements

+- Responsible AI practices

 User acceptance of relevant information security policies is required.
-Employees who do not complete the training on time are notified and disciplined according to the code of conduct.
+Employees who fail to complete the training on time are notified and disciplined in accordance with the code of conduct.